aikosdead/SecureLogger/README.md

 # 🔐 SecureLogger – Cloud-Linked Stealth Keylogger

 SecureLogger is a stealth keylogging tool built for educational and ethical research purposes.
 It captures keystrokes in real-time, stores them locally and remotely (via Firebase), and runs silently with startup persistence.
+This tool is built for red-team simulation and educational use.
+Obfuscation is left intentionally moderate to keep the code readable and demonstrate transparency in logic.
+Advanced evasion can be layered if desired using native compilation (e.g., Nuitka) or custom loaders.

 > ⚠️ **This project is for ethical, authorized use only**.
 Do not deploy this tool on any system without explicit consent.